exonum/exonum-doc/src/get-started/java-binding.md

 where possible values for `service-name` are:

-- `configuration` for Configuration Update Service.
+- `configuration` for Configuration Update Service
-- `btc-anchoring` for Anchoring Service.
+- `btc-anchoring` for Anchoring Service
-- `time` for Time Oracle.
+- `time` for Time Oracle

 !!! note
     In case there is no such section,